taunsquared/neuronautas.github.io-2022/_pages/2021-showcase.md

 ## Dog, Cats, & Robots

-{% include video id="mwsA0s61WmI" provider="youtube" %}
+{% include figure image_path="/assets/images/final-projects/DogCatsRobots_image.svg" alt="The opening slide of the final presentation of the Dog, Cats, & Robots group." caption="The opening slide of the final presentation of the Dog, Cats, & Robots group." %}

 **The Dog, Cats & Robots** group explored how these animals interact with robots.
-This video, showing one of the cat subjects interacting with a robot, was acquired using the Neuronautas Experimental Kit during one of the experiments.
+[This video](https://youtu.be/mwsA0s61WmI), showing one of the cat subjects interacting with a robot, was acquired using the Neuronautas Experimental Kit during one of the experiments.

 Students: Inês Beleza Costa, Maria Teresa Leitão, Sofia Manteigas & Miguel Januário.